rosikand/snippets/_python/packaging.md

 ## Updating a package

+- Change version number in the config `pyproject.toml` file.
 - Delete old `dist/` by typing `rm -r dist`.
 - Re-build new `dist` by typing `python3 -m build`.
 - Upload new version by typing `twine upload dist/*`.
 Enter `__token__` as your username and then enter the token for the password.